SamuelMarti22/Metroverso/README.md

    You should now see the Metroverso application running.

-## Admin access
+### 7. Admin panel access

-To access the Django admin panel:
+1. If you need to access the Django admin panel, create a superuser:

-1. Create a superuser (if you haven't already):

    ```powershell
    python manage.py createsuperuser